3 Types of Car Accident Claims in Michigan: 3 Potential Cases

 The No-Fault benefits that may become the subject of this type of car accident claim include:

-Third party claim for pain and suffering compensation for personal injuries from a car accident: 3-Year Time Limit
+Third party claim for pain and suffering compensation for personal injuries from an automobile crash: 3-Year Time Limit

-Michigan’s No-Fault law allows people who have been injured in a car accident to recover pain and suffering compensation (also known as “non-economic loss” damages) – as well as excess economic damages – under certain circumstances from the at-fault driver who caused the accident and/or the driver’s auto insurance company.
+Michigan’s No-Fault law allows people who have been injured in an automobile crash to recover pain and suffering compensation (also known as “non-economic loss” damages) – as well as excess economic damages – under certain circumstances from the at-fault driver who caused the accident and/or the driver’s auto insurance company.
 There is a 3-Year Time Limit for filing a third party claim.

-This type of car accident claim – which is between an auto accident victim and the at-fault driver who caused the accident – is what’s called a “third party” claim.
+This type of car accident claim – which is between a crash victim and the at-fault driver who caused the crash – is what’s called a “third party” claim.
 View our Third Party Car Insurance page to learn more about the types of recoveries that can be had with this claim.